Why Should Amazon Sellers Invest in PPC?

 And don’t get me wrong — an investment into making interesting-to-read blog articles or a landing page + strong Google Ads support can be as effective for your business as Amazon advertising.
 Amazon PPC investment is simply less of a hustle than all above.
 And it works most of the time if done with a knowledge of the system.

-For example, you could leverage the knowledge of how to build an effective Amazon PPC Sponsored Campaign for external services like Profit Whales Zero to Hero.
+For example, you could leverage the knowledge of how to build an effective Amazon PPC Sponsored Campaign with the help of external agencies like Profit Whales.

 Is there another way to invest into Amazon sales?